diku-dk/diku-canvas/README.md

     $ make img_util.dll

-If you are not on macOS, you probably need to adjust the Makefile.
+If you are not on macOS, you probably need to adjust the Makefile or build the DLL without using make, as described below.

 ## Examples